MicrosoftDocs/security/compass/protect-against-ransomware-phase1.md

 [![Phase 2.
 Prevent broad access to your environment](media/protect-against-ransomware/protect-against-ransomware-phase2.png)](protect-against-ransomware-phase2.md)

-Continue with [Phase 2](protect-against-ransomware-phase2.md) to prevent a ransomware attacker from gaining broad access to your environment.
+Continue with [Phase 2](protect-against-ransomware-phase2.md) to prevent an attacker from gaining broad access to your environment.